Back to Forests

 Naturalism Part 5 of 7

-For a lot of people, the resurrection of Jesus sounds like a religious fairy tale — a nice story that offers hope to people who need something to believe in.
+For a lot of people, the resurrection of Jesus sounds like a religious fairy tale, a story for people who need comfort more than truth.

-What if the resurrection isn’t a sentimental myth…
+What if the resurrection is not a sentimental myth,

 but a historical event with real evidence and unavoidable implications?